-To reduce the GHG emissions related to individual personal vehicles, we offer employees in our corporate Houston office a 100% transportation subsidy to encourage the use of local public transportation.
-Our current flexible work schedules and the hybrid work schedule we are evaluating are also expected to reduce GHG emissions from employees' commutes.
+To reduce the GHG emissions related to individual personal vehicles, we offer employees in our Houston corporate headquarters a 100% transportation subsidy to encourage the use of local public transportation.
+Our current flexible and hybrid work schedules are also expected to reduce GHG emissions from employees' commutes.